MicrosoftDocs/azure-docs/articles/azure-arc/data/troubleshooting-get-logs.md

 Before you proceed, you need:

 * [!INCLUDE [azure-data-cli-azdata](../../../includes/azure-data-cli-azdata.md)].
-For more information, see [Install client tools for deploying and managing Azure Arc enabled data services](./install-client-tools.md).
+For more information, see [Install client tools for deploying and managing Azure Arc data services](./install-client-tools.md).
 * An administrator account to sign in to the Azure Arc enabled data controller.

 ## Get log files